 In the end, dress shirts have a better-looking silhouette.
 If you can’t find one that perfectly fits you, especially if your body has unique proportions, then you can always invest in having one tailor-made for you.
 This is, understandably, going to be more expensive.

-On the other hand, if you’re not required to wear dress shirts regularly, then having a few quality pieces is certainly better than having several that all don’t fit you too well.
+On the other hand, if you’re not required to wear dress shirts regularly, then having a few quality pieces is undoubtedly better than having several that all don’t fit you too well.

 Men’s Shirt Fabric